 - Eat Healthier: We love Rachel Brandeis, RD, a registered dietician who does a great job with coaching our patients about diet and healthy choices.
 She has an amazing app that really helps take the confusion out of determining what is ok to eat.
 You can find more information about her program at her website.

 - Think Healthier: Additionally, Monica Moore, RN, who has over 20 years experience as an infertility nurse educator, has been helping many of our patients with life coaching options such as decreasing stress, preparing your mind and body for the infertility journey and pregnancy, or just talking to you about habits that may no longer be helpful or may be keeping you from becoming the best version of yourself.
 She offers both private and group sessions.
 If you are interested in setting up a session with Monica, you can email her for more information.
 As an added bonus, Monica will be offering the first 6 Fertility Answers patients a complimentary first session.

-- Join an Online Support Group: Sarah’s Laughter, a faith-based infertility support group based in Baton Rouge, will be hosting online support groups throughout the duration of the coronavirus disruption.
-Their next online group will be at 7pm CST on Thursday, April 2.
+- Join an Online Support Group: Sarah’s Laughter, a faith-based infertility support group based in Baton Rouge, hosts online support groups.
 You can find more information about how to join in on their Facebook page.

 We want to end by emphasizing that we are committed to partner with you during this journey no matter how long it takes or how complicated it might feel.
 By offering these additional services, we hope to help you find a silver lining in the midst of chaos: something that you can actually DO while you wait!

 So hurry up and let us know if you are interested!
 Just kidding about the hurrying part, but serious about reaching out to us with any questions or concerns.